Tracing the Trace Anomaly of Dense Matter inside Neutron Stars: Discussion

 We see that the two solid lines enclose well the four data points derived separately from $C$, $\bar I$, and $\Lambda$ in our analysis.
 It is interesting to note that the $1.4 M_\odot$ NS data point lies well between the two boundaries.
 This alignment may stem from the fact that this data point is inferred also from the gravitational-wave constraints on the tidal deformability, and thereby reassuring the consistency of our analysis.
 For the other three data points inferred from the compactness and moment of inertia, which are determined independently of gravitational-wave constraints, their best estimated values lie closer to the upper solid line.

-In summary, our main results are effectively depicted by Fig.~\ref{fig:Delta_c_all}, showcasing multimessenger information on $\Delta_c$ derived from the latest NS observations available to date through both electromagnetic and gravitational-wave channels.
+In summary, our main results are effectively shown by Fig.~\ref{fig:Delta_c_all}, showcasing multimessenger information on $\Delta_c$ derived from the latest NS observations available to date through both electromagnetic and gravitational-wave channels.
 Future data from these channels is expected to give tighter constraints, offering valuable insights into how dense matter inside neutron stars approaches the conformal limit or not.

-We conclude this paper with two remarks.
+We conclude this paper with a few remarks.
 (1) Although we have only chosen 45 EOS models to establish the quasi-universal relations (Eq.~(\ref{eq:fit})), we believe our results generally apply to EOSs which satisfy the current mass-radius measurements for PSR J0740+6620 and PSR J0030+0451 as shown in Fig.~\ref{fig:MRtest}.
-However, it is worth noting that the maximum NS masses allowed by the chosen EOSs cover only a range of about 2 to $2.5 M_\odot$.
-If more massive NSs ($\gtrsim 2.5 M_\odot$) are discovered in the future, our quasi-universal relations may require revision by incorporating additional EOS models capable of supporting such massive NSs.
-Nevertheless, future observations are expected to provide tighter constraints on mass-radius measurements, and hence also help narrow the range of possible EOS models.
+However, it should be noted that the maximum NS masses allowed by the chosen EOSs cover only a range of about 2 to $2.5 M_\odot$.
+If more massive NSs ($\gtrsim 2.5 M_\odot$) are discovered in the future, our quasi-universal relations may require a revision by incorporating additional EOS models capable of supporting such massive NSs.
+Nevertheless, future observations are expected to provide tighter constraints on mass-radius measurements and hence also help narrow the range of possible EOS models.
 (2) We have only considered traditional NS models; therefore, our quasi-universal relations may not be applicable to hybrid star models featuring a strong first-order phase transition.
-Indeed, it has been shown in \cite{Jimenez_2024} that $\Delta$ suffers a sharp decrease around the phase transition point, potentially breaking the quasi-universal relations.
-It would be interesting to explore this issue in detail and study the implications in future investigations.
+It has been shown in \cite{Jimenez_2024} that $\Delta$ suffers a sharp decrease around the phase transition point, potentially breaking the quasi-universal relations.
+In fact, since the energy density is discontinuous in a first-order phase transition, the assumption of a continuous $X$ specified by Eq.~(\ref{eq:fit}) is not valid.
+(3) The nature of our quasi-universal relations is qualitatively different from other NS universal relations, such as the I-Love-Q relations~\cite{yagiILoveQRelationsNeutron2013}.
+Instead of connecting different NS global quantities, our relations provide direct links between the NS observables and microphysics, enabling an estimation of the trace anomaly despite our ignorance of the nuclear matter EOS.
+Our results also imply that $\Delta$ can become negative, as inferred from some neutron star data (albeit with relatively large observation error bars).
+This may indicate non-trivial properties of dense matter in NSs, such as color superconductivity~\cite{Fukushima_2025}.
+More precise NS observations in the future will help resolve this issue.